OHI-Science/ohi-global/README.md

 * **SPP** Updates to Aquamaps and IUCN.
 How did we get Aquamaps data in the past (did we have to request it)?
 We might be able to download Aquamaps data on a cell by cell basis (see details on spreadsheet).
 This might be a challenging one to update because it is written in Python.
 But we can at least figure out what has been updated and download those data.
 Some discussion of whether to alter this model (issue #366).
 At this point, we are going to calculate this goal using the original method and the method that is used by ICO (i.e., averaging IUCN of species located within eez - no area weighting).

 * **NP** New harvest data is available.
-This would be a good one for Casey to practice on (but first redo the gap-filling script?).
-Blast and cyanide data can't be updated (as far as I can tell).
-Check that the function uses all the data called (I saw a note about that in one of the files I was looking at).
-Also, check on effects of using the running mean.
+This would be a good one for Casey to practice on.
+Blast and cyanide data can't be updated.
+Once we get the data, the first thing we will want to check is where gap-filling needs to occur (across years/ across countries).
+We may need to develop a method of gap-filling across years (we will want to make this into a function).
+We will need to generate a dataset that shows when/where the gap-filling occurred.
+I think we will want to rethink how we standardize some of the data layers (i.e., standardizing tonnes by max $ year rather than max ton year).
+We will want to rewrite the toolbox function so that it uses all the data that is called.
+Also, check on effects of using the running mean - seemed to generate weird results to me - but maybe the results are just weird.
 Here is an [issue](https://github.com/OHI-Science/issues/issues/370) describing the function and data that is read by the Toolbox.

 * **LE**  Is it better to have someone translate this from SQL to R?
 Or, is it better to spend a few days seeing if we can just write this model from the ground up?